Our Members Asked:

 There are a number of supplements that can cause constipation.
 Iron supplements, for example are a common culprit.
 The good news, however, is that certain forms of iron may be less likely to cause constipation than others.

 Some people find that protein powders and drinks cause constipation and bloating.

-Consuming plenty of water and dietary fiber can go a long way in helping to prevent constipation.
-Good sources of fiber include fruits, vegetables, and grains such oats, or ground flaxseed.
-But if you take one of the supplements above and experience constipation, you may want to consider trying a different form, when possible, (such as with iron and calcium), or stopping the supplement to see if that helps.
+If you take one of the supplements above and experience constipation, you may want to consider trying a different form, when possible (such as with iron and calcium), or stopping the supplement to see if that helps.